YiRanMushroom/Your_Workbench_Lib/README.md

 ## Installation

 - Please use CMake fetch content and link the library to your project, the modules should be automatically imported into your project

+## License

+- This project is licensed under the MIT License - see the [LICENSE](LICENSE)  file for details